Gexkill/sweng2/RASD/src/index.md

 * Zone: is a zone of approximately 2 km^2, the city is split into these zones.
 From taxi position the system get his zone and inserts the taxi into the zone queue.
 So the system guarantees a fair management of taxi queues
 * Task: a task is an action done automatically from the server, for example "send request 10 minutes before ride" is a task
 * Taxi: is a means of transport that can bring only 4 passengers.
+* System: is the the new system that we will create with the database of old system.

 ##Assumptions
 * There is an old system as described above.